aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/plotarea/_index.md

 ### innerXRatioToChart {#innerXRatioToChart--}

-Gets or gets the x coordinate of the upper top corner of plot area in units of ratio of the chart area.
+Gets or gets the x coordinate of the upper top corner of plot area in units of the ratio of the chart area.

 ```javascript
 innerXRatioToChart : number;